Please help me, ladies!

 Always test your carpeting in an inconspicuous area before attempting spot removal!

-One of the biggest problems with many commercial stain removers is they offer a temporary solution and may leave the area more vulnerable to oils in the future or worse, leave a sticky residue that attacts more dirt.
-For water soluble stains, I have had the best luck spot treating with vinegar diluted with warm (NOT HOT) water.
+One of the biggest problems with many commercial stain removers is they offer a temporary solution and may leave the area more vulnerable to oils in the future or worse, leave a sticky residue that attracts more dirt.
+For water-soluble stains, I have had the best luck spot treating with vinegar diluted with warm (NOT HOT) water.
 I pour a small amount over the stain and blot gently with white rags.
-When the surface dirt is completely gone, I place several white rags over the spot and weight them down with a heavy object for a couple of hours.
+When the surface dirt is completely gone, I place several white rags over the spot and weigh them down with a heavy object for a couple of hours.
 The cotton wicks the moisture from the carpet and helps prevent the pad from becoming saturated, thus avoiding the potential for mildew growth.

 In each case, I suggest running a fan in the room for several hours after removing the weighted rags to help the area dry thoroughly.
-Vacuum to restore the carpets texture.
+Vacuum to restore the carpet’s texture.

 There is a chance the stain will wick to the surface and “reappear.”
 Simply repeat the steps.

 Frequent vacuuming is essential to carpet longevity.
 Dirt destroys carpeting and frequent steam cleaning will substantially reduce a carpet’s life.
 Most builders’ grade carpeting is made of nylon which will stain unless treated with a product such as Scotchgard Carpet Protector.
 These products should be used immediately after a steam cleaning to protect the fibers from new stains.
-Other products such as DuPont’s Teflon Advanced Carpet Protector must be professionally applied.
-Personally, I find there is a trade off with these products, spot free carpeting, but a possible increase in chemical exposure.
+Other products such as DuPont Teflon Advanced Carpet Protector

 Submit your household questions to helpme@home-ec101.com.